 Towards the end of the phone call, my husband looked at me and simply shook his head.
 We wouldn’t be getting her medication.
 A medication that she was on since she was one year old.
 She is now nine.
 It was a Friday; we would have to restart the battle on Monday.
 We spend countless hours on the phone with our insurer, specialty pharmacies, and the doctor’s office each week to maintain our daughter’s life.
 She requires ten medications, many of which cost upwards of $25,000 per month without insurance.

 Our government is failing us – it is failing her.
 As her mother, insurance and the status of the ACA are a constant source of worry on top of her already anxiety-provoking illness.
 The United States remains the lone developed nation without some form of universal healthcare.
+(Here’s why this is even more important during the COVID-19 pandemic).
 According to the World Health Organization (WHO),

 “Universal health coverage is defined as ensuring that all people have access to needed health services (including prevention, promotion, treatment, rehabilitation and palliation) of sufficient quality to be effective while also ensuring that the use of these services does not expose the user the financial hardship”.